gyrogovernance/science/docs/Findings/Analysis_3D_6DOF_Proof.md

 From the axiom structure:

-**CS (1 DOF):** CS1 and CS2 establish rgyr = id and lgyr ≠ id at the horizon.
+**CS (1 DOF):** The foundational assumption (CS) establishes rgyr = id and lgyr ≠ id at the horizon.
 This asymmetry constitutes exactly 1 degree of freedom (directional distinction).
 This is the chiral seed.

-**UNA (3 DOF):** Theorem UNA (⊢ ¬□U) forces rgyr ≠ id.
+**UNA (3 DOF):** Lemma UNA (¬□E) forces rgyr ≠ id.
 By Lemma 1.1, this requires exactly 3 generators.
 Total: 3 degrees of freedom (all rotational).

-**ONA (6 DOF):** Theorem ONA (⊢ ¬□O) forces bi-gyrogroup structure.
+**ONA (6 DOF):** Lemma ONA (¬□¬E) forces bi-gyrogroup structure.
 By Lemma 2.1, this requires exactly 3 translational parameters.
 Total: 3 + 3 = 6 degrees of freedom.

-**BU (6 DOF closed):** Theorem BU (⊢ □B) forces both gyrations to achieve commutative closure at modal depth four.
+**BU (6 DOF closed):** Lemma BU (□B) forces both gyrations to achieve commutative closure at modal depth four.
 The 6 degrees of freedom remain but become coordinated (no longer independently variable).
 The system retains complete structural memory while achieving closure.

 The progression is unique because:
-- Each stage follows necessarily from the previous via the axioms
+- Each stage follows necessarily from the previous via the foundational assumption and lemmas
-- The bridge axioms CS4 and CS6 prevent alternative pathways
+- The lemmas prevent alternative pathways
 - The closure constraint δ = 0 uniquely determines the angles (π/2, π/4, π/4)

-**Conclusion:** The DOF progression 1 → 3 → 6 → 6(closed) is uniquely determined by CS1–CS7. □
+**Conclusion:** The DOF progression 1 → 3 → 6 → 6(closed) is uniquely determined by the foundational assumption and lemmas. □

 ## 7. Explicit Construction